ligdem/ligdem/manifest/en_chap2.md

 These measures will ensure that the liquid democracy system remains flexible and responsive while maintaining the stability and coherence necessary for effective decision-making.

 ##### 2.10 Expertise and Competence
-**Criticism:** Citizens may not have the necessary expertise to make informed decisions on complex issues, even with the ability to delegate their vote.
+**Critique :** Citizens may not have the necessary expertise to make informed decisions on complex issues, even with the ability to delegate their vote.
 This could lead to poorly informed decisions or domination by expert voices.

 **Response:** When citizens have the choice to vote directly or delegate their vote on decisions that interest them, they also have the opportunity to study the issues in depth and confront divergent viewpoints.
 This process of active engagement encourages education and training on relevant subjects.
 By offering everyone the choice to vote, liquid democracy stimulates citizens' interest and participation, encouraging them to educate themselves on matters that concern them.

 Moreover, those who feel less competent or informed on certain subjects can delegate their vote to experts or trusted representatives.
 This ensures that decisions are made with an appropriate level of expertise while giving citizens the chance to educate themselves and participate directly when they feel ready.

 ##### 2.11 Long-term Commitment
-**Criticism:** The possibility of revoking delegations at any time might discourage representatives from committing to long-term projects that require vision and stability, as their support could disappear quickly.
+**Critique :** The possibility of revoking delegations at any time might discourage representatives from committing to long-term projects that require vision and stability, as their support could disappear quickly.

 **Response:** In a liquid democracy system, being a representative is not a remunerated position or formal function.
 Anyone can, if they accept, represent other citizens.
 This aspect of the system encourages more dynamic and flexible participation, where vote delegation is based on perceived trust and competence rather than official status.